Chart Color Schemes

 Botany has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 15 projects likely affecting the region.
-Notable initiatives include Botany Aquatic Centre Redevelopment, F. Mayer Chalmers Crescent Commercial Masterplan, 573 Gardeners Road Mixed-Use Development, and Project Duke Data Centre.
-The following list details those most relevant.
+The performance of a region is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified fifteen such projects that could impact this area.
+Notable among these are the Botany Aquatic Centre Redevelopment, F Mayer Chalmers Crescent Commercial Masterplan, 573 Gardeners Road Mixed-Use Development, and Project Duke Data Centre.
+The following list provides more details about those likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.